If you are not familiar with the oc command, refer to OpenShift - Getting Started with the oc command.

 And then use the oc project command to switch over to the "debug" project.

-The oc debug command can be used to start a node in debug mode.
-This will provide you with a command line prompt in a "debug" pod in the node that can be used for debugging purposes.
+The oc debug command can then be used to create a temporary (ephemeral) pod that mounts a nodes filesystem.
+This will provide you with a command line prompt in a debug.

 ~]# oc debug node/my-node-5n4fj